Sebastian1981/Sales_Prediction/README.md

 ## Project Purpose
 Predict sales for different Bigmart outlets using different machine learning regression models such as linear, tree and neural network models.
 Besides the sales forecast, we extract the feature driving sales by using a game-theoretical approach to make decision making of performant blackbox models transparent.
-## Setup the Environment using Conda to run the JupyterNotebooks
+## Running the JupyterNotebooks
+setup an environment using anaconda:
 - $conda create -n myenv python=3.8.11
 - $conda active myenv

+install the dependencies using pip
 - $pip install -r requirements.txt

 ## Modeling Results & Evaluation